jy222bz/mrs/README.md

 <br><br><br>
 _____
 ## Technologies, Frameworks and Libraries:
-1. JavaScript ES6: By Applying Object-Orientation Paradigm.
+1. JavaScript ES6: Applying Object-Orientation Paradigm.
 2. Node.js: To conduct server-side programming.
 3. Express.js: To create the APIs of the application.
 4. HTML